 I honestly don’t know how I ever managed to write a 37 chapter story using Word.
 That’s not to say that Word is irrelevant to me; I still use it because the spell checker is better there than in any other program around.
 Scrivener allows so much more versatility though.
 You can customize it and use it in a way that works for you.
 Word is really a business program which incorporates so many things that I will never use while writing novels.

-Here is a video introduction to Scrivener.
-Check it out and then consider downloading the 30 day trial version of the program.
+Here are several videos introducing Scrivener.
+Check them out and then consider downloading the 30-day trial version of the program.